Sammy Ellis: Coaching career

 After retiring, Ellis worked as a Major League pitching coach for a dozen seasons, having stints with the New York Yankees (1982–84; 1986), Chicago White Sox (1989–91), Chicago Cubs (1992), Seattle Mariners (1993–94), Boston Red Sox (1996) and Baltimore Orioles (2000).
+He also served as a minor league pitching coordinator for the Red Sox and Reds.
+Working under owner George Steinbrenner, he was pitching coach on three separate occasions for the Yankees, having been fired by Steinbrenner three times and brought back twice.
+When the Orioles were looking into hiring Ellis, former White Sox manager Jeff Torborg told them Ellis was the best pitching coach he had ever seen.

 Sinkerball pitcher Tommy John credited Ellis with helping him work out some problems with his delivery in 1982.
 After watching John throw for 40 to 50 minutes a day for several days, Ellis observed, "I always recall seeing you pitch with your hand laid back like you're gonna throw a pie."
 John adjusted his delivery accordingly and began pitching better.

+Ellis was also instrumental in converting Yankees' starter Dave Righetti into a relief pitcher in 1984, even though Righetti had success as a starter going into that season.
+Ellis was concerned about Righetti's longevity as a starting pitcher because of arm troubles Righetti had experienced, and saw the potential for Righetti to replace future Hall of Fame relief pitcher Goose Gossage, who had left the team after the 1983 season.
+Righetti went on to have eight consecutive seasons for the Yankees with 24 or more saves; and in 1986 he led all Major League pitchers with 46 saves.
+In 1986 and 1987, he won the American League Rolaid Relief Man Award.
+Righetti recorded a career total of record 252 saves, and after retirement became a pitching coach for nearly two decades with the San Francisco Giants, following in his mentor's footsteps.

 Death

-Ellis was a long time resident of Temple Terrace, Florida, where he died from cancer on May 13, 2016, at the age of 75.
+Ellis was a long time resident of Temple Terrace, Florida, where he died in hospice care from cancer on May 13, 2016, at the age of 75.
+He was survived by his wife, two children, ten grandchildren and one great-grandchild.
+After his death, the Yankees held a moment of silence, while Ellis's image was displayed on the videoboard at Yankee Stadium.